Why is it called a dense bean salad? Find Out Now

 Latin American Dense Bean Salad

 Latin American variations bring spice and zest to the table.
-Known for using black beans, corn, and avocados, this salad bursts with color and texture.
+This salad bursts with color and texture and is known for using black beans, corn, and avocados.

 Key Ingredients: